 Perhaps the most interesting thing about Artisan Labs is the company’s approach to production.
 Products are designed, customers register their interest, the shoes are made to order, and the styles that do best end up available in stock to buy any time.
 This allows the brand to keep waste to a minimum and produce the product that the customers really want.
 Sustainable shopping at its finest.

 Direct-to-consumer brand Velasca is all about making the best possible shoes with the lowest possible price tag.
-All of the label’s models are handcrafted by highly skilled artisans in Italy’s shoemaking capital, Marche, and feature the quality and attention to detail you’d expect from footwear made in this region.
+All of the label’s models are handcrafted by highly skilled artisans in Italy’s shoemaking capital, Marche, and feature the quality and attention to detail you’d expect from footwear coming out of the region.

 Velasca’s Derby shoes, in particular, are pretty special.
 The Cumenda, for example, is a classic black design that’ll go with almost anything and never date.
 It’s crafted from beautifully smooth calfskin leather and put together in Italy using a blake-rapid construction for easy resoling.